pynklynn/notific8/README.md

 * zindex: integer value for the z-index (default: 1100)
     * this must be set before calling notific8 to create a notification via either config/configure or zindex
 * closeText: string for the text on the close button (default: 'close')
+* onInit: function that takes one parameter containing the data that notific8 is initialized with
+* onCreate: function that takes two parameters, one containing a pointer to the notification object and one containing the notification's data
+* onClose: function that takes two parameters, one containing a pointer to the notification object and one containing the notification's data

 All of these settings are available to be configured.
 The configure function is used if you have specific settings such as theme and life that you want every notification to share.
 By configuring these settings, they become the new defaults and you don't have to type them for every notification.
 The configure function can be called multiple times.